This easy eggnog French toast is a cozy choice for Christmas morning or holiday brunch. Golden, rich, and full of classic eggnog flavor.

 To Keep Warm for a Crowd

 If making a big batch for a crowd, you can easily keep this dish warm by popping it in the oven.
 Simply transfer the cooked eggnog french toast to a baking sheet and place in the oven at 175°F until ready to serve.
-This helps keep it warm, but won’t dry it out or overcook it.
+This helps keep it warm, but won’t dry it out.

 Optional Toppings

-Just when you thought this french toast using eggnog couldn’t get any more delicious, try adding on your favorite toppings!
-I like to keep it classic with butter and syrup, but there are so many yummy options to choose from.
+Just when you thought this eggnog French toast recipe couldn’t get any more delicious, try adding on your favorite toppings!

 - Berries